Beef producers wishing to supply cattle for MSA must be registered. MSA cattle can be supplied directly to a processor or at a saleyard.

 A MSA vendor declaration and a National Vendor Declaration (NVD) accompany cattle to the MSA licensed abattoir.
 The MSA vendor declaration confirms that MSA guidelines for cattle handling and trucking have been followed and that tropical breed content is recorded.
 MSA feedback is provided on cattle consigned for MSA.

 Livestock agents can become registered as MSA members upon completing MSA training, to access members-only resources to assist their livestock clients.
 Download the MSA livestock agent registration form.

-Supplying beef to a MSA processor
+Supplying beef to an MSA processor

 Check that you meet the list of MSA requirements.
 Once you have received your MSA producer registration number, access to MSA vendor declarations and are satisfied you meet the MSA requirements, you can consign cattle through the MSA system.
-Use the MSA locator or download a list to find an MSA abattoir near you.
+Use the MSA locator or download a list to find an MSA processor near you.

 Make sure you are familiar with the purchaser’s specifications.
 MSA does not take yield parameters into account but many purchasers define specific carcase weight and fat ranges.

 You should liaise with the abattoir to ensure cattle are slaughtered by the required time frames.
 When consigning cattle to an abattoir consider trucking distances and seasonal considerations.

 Fill in both the National Vendor Declaration (NVD) and the MSA vendor declaration to accompany the consignment to the abattoir.
 It is important that all the details are filled in correctly on both forms.
 MSA graders use the information from the MSA vendor declaration in the grading process.
 Use your LPA user profile to access free MSA e-Decs.

 Ensure you receive your carcase feedback sheets from the abattoir or alternatively download them from the myMSA feedback system.